-The Amaam North Project is located in the Bering Basin in the Chukotka Amaam North Project province, Russia and consists of the Amaam North tenement.
-The Project also includes infrastructure assets associated with the Beringovsky Port and Coal consists of the Amaam tenement.
+Amaam North Project The Amaam North Project is located in the Bering Basin in the Chukotka province, Russia and consists of the Amaam North tenement.
+The Project also includes infrastructure assets associated with the Beringovsky Port and Coal Terminal.
+Amaam Project The Amaam Project is in the Bering Basin in the Chukotka province, Russia and consists of the Amaam tenement.
+Other Consists of corporate and office expenses primarily incurred at the Group's Moscow and Melbourne offices.

-Terminal.

-The Amaam Project is in the Bering Basin in the Chukotka province, Russia and Amaam Project

-Consists of corporate and office expenses primarily incurred at the Group's Other

-Moscow and Melbourne offices.
 This is not a reportable segment.